hongyusu/ProteinFunctionPrediction/README.md

       |SignalP_EUK |4.0|Analysis SignalP_EUK-4.0 |
       |SignalP_GRAM_POSITIVE |4.0|Analysis SignalP_GRAM_POSITIVE-4.0 |

-   1. Note that the last five tools are installed into InterProScan separately.
+   1. Note that the last five tools and Panthon database are installed into InterProScan manually.
-   1. It is not necessary to redo the scan with InterProScan for all TCDB sequences as most of the TCDB sequences already have UniProt accession number.
+   1. It is not necessary to perform again the scanning with InterProScan for all TCDB sequences as most of the TCDB sequences already have UniProt accession number.
 Therefore, we depend on the lookup service provided by InterProScan in order to directly extract the sequence features from the database.
    1. In addition to direct extraction, protein sequences that is not known to InterProScan are scanned.

-1. Original data files are located in the directory `./Data/`.
+1. Original data files are located in the directory `./Data/tcdbips`.

 ## Data preprocessing